 Can you use regular K-cups in Rivo?
 No, this machine is only compatible with the Rivo-Lavazza coffee pods.

-Rivo reusable cups?!
-Unfortunately, they don’t have a reusable rivo pack in the offer, so you will not be able to use your own coffee (not yet, at least).
+Keurig Rivo reusable cup?!
+Unfortunately, they don’t have a refillable rivo cup in the offer, so you won’t be able to use your own coffee (not yet, at least).

 Keurig Rivo brew sizes?!
 The Rivo offers two brew sizes 1.4 and 2.8 oz.
-But, that’s just an espresso.
-When you add frothed milk, you’ll get a proper sized drink.
+That’s like single and double espresso shot.
+But, that’s an espresso.
+When making lattes and cappuccinos you will add milk and get a proper size drink (normally 6 – 8 ounces).

 Can you use flavored creamers or syrups in the Rivo frother?
 According to Keurig, adding any other ingredient besides milk – in the frothing pitcher, like syrup, creamer or ice cubes can sometimes damage the machine and it’s not recommended.
 However, most people use a combination of flavored creamer and milk in the Rivo frother.
 Personally, I don’t think that creamer can cause a damage to the frother since it has the same texture like milk.
 I definitively wouldn’t use sugary syrups or ice cubes in the frother though.
 Also make sure to clean the frother thoroughly after each use.
 As I mentioned, the manufacturer doesn’t recommend this so it’s a matter of personal choice and no one can guarantee that this won’t cause a damage to the system.